marcwiest/primera/README.md

 To take Primera for a spin, take the following steps after the installation is complete.

+1. Search and replace `primeraTextDomain` with your preferred text domain
-- Open the `.env` file and change the values
+2. Open the `.env` file and adjust the values to fit your project
-- Run `npm start` in the terminal (from within this folder)
+3. Run `npm start` in the terminal (from within this folder)
-- Visit the localhost URL display in the terminal
+4. Visit the localhost URL displayed in the terminal

 ## Autoprefixer & ES6